iit-DLSLab/robotlib/README.md

     ./robot_info aliengolib --info

 where *aliengolib* is the name of the installed glue code library for Aliengo.

+A final remark about the *openRobot* funtion.
+When it takes only one argument, this function calls the *createRobot_t* factory function defined in the glue code to create the robot object.
+This function may or may not use an urdf as source of kinematic and dynamic robot information.
+But the *openRobot* function can also take a second argument identyfing the robot urdf in string format.
+In this case, the *createRobotWithUrdf_t* factory function (which need to be defined in the glue code too) is called instead.
+In this way the user can provide also a custom urdf as source of robot information.
 ## Documentation
 The Robotlib documentation is written using Doxygen.
 To generate the documentation go in the folder *doc* and execute the following command